cetran-sg/CoSim/README.md

             config.py                       # File containing configuration parameters
             sensorConfig.py                 # File containing configuration parameters pertaining to the sensor setup of the ego vehicle

+## Documentation

 To get started, take a look at the [code documentation](https://cetran-sg.github.io/CoSim/).
+The documentation contains an overview of the framework along with references to the various functions and modules contained within.

 ## License